 Don't expect perfection.
 You're human.
 Forgive yourself when you slip up and move on.

 Be flexible.
 Life has a way of changing our plans for us.
 Go with it, and make it work.
 There will always be barriers.
 How will you overcome them?

 Don't expect everyone around you to change with you.
 Cook healthy meals for your family, but don't expect your SO to jump on board.
 Find ways to compromise.

 Don't make certain foods "off limits".
 Allow for small treats here and there.
 But here's my rule for myself: if it doesn't taste amazing, don't waste the calories.

 Know that you cannot out-exercise a poor diet.
 You just can't.
 Believe me, I've tried!
 LOL it doesn't work.
 What and how you eat is 80% of the battle.

 Remember that your kids are watching your every move.
 Be the example you're proud of!

 If you feel overwhelmed by how much weight lies ahead, refuse to think about it.
 Focus on the next pound, and any pounds you've already lost.
 This isn't for everyone, but I know when I had 135 lbs ahead of me, that was a *tad* overwhelming, and focusing on losing 1 lb was much easier.
 Then the next, and the next.
 Then I started thinking about how many pounds I'd lose ("Woo hoo!
 I've lost 15 lbs!
 No idea what's ahead!"), and I absolutely REFUSED to do the math on how many pounds lie ahead.
 It was too deflating to think about it!
 So I chose to focus on where I had already been succeeding.
+Even as I approach my ultimate goal, I continue to take this approach.
 This goes into staying positive.